-Action # Title Description Total Funds Contributing 3.1 AVID training Provide AVID training for teachers and administrators and add one section at each secondary site to serve students identified as unduplicated. \$120,000.00 Yes 3.2 Credit recovery licenses Provides Edmentum for credit recovery for students who are credit deficient, including FY, EL, and SED. \$105,000.00 Yes
+Action # Title Description Total Funds Contributing 3.1 AVID training Provide AVID training for teachers and administrators and add one section at each secondary site to serve students identified as unduplicated. \$120,000.00 Yes 3.2 Credit recovery licenses & Intervention for ELA and math.
+Provides Edmentum for credit recovery for students who are credit deficient, including FY, EL, and SED.
+In addition, this program also provides intervention for intermediate schools in mathematics and ELA (Exact Path). \$105,000.00 Yes 3.3 College and Career Sections Provide sections in the master schedule to support college and career opportunities which will support EL, FY, and SED students.
+(AP, CTE, Honors, ELD, credit recovery, and AVID) \$2,175,000.00 Yes 3.4 AP textbooks In providing educational options, the district complies with the varied timelines associated with replacing AP materials for students. \$10,000.00 Yes 3.5 JROTC staff TC staff Funds are allocated for partial expenses associated with two staff members in the JROTC program which serves the low SES population with options for after school. \$235,00 Yes 3.6 High School Registrar (secretary) Positions located at comprehensive high schools to support families and students to work with low SES, foster youth, and EL students to ensure that correct courses are taken and students are ready for college and career. \$180,000.00 Yes 3.7 Transportation for College and Career Readiness Provide low SES, EL., and Foster students transportation to CTE courses, field trips, and WBL activities. \$50,000.00 Yes 3.8 Programs: AVID, STEM, and GATE In providing program options, students will have access to educational support, course acceleration, and hands-on focus learning with real-world applications for students who learn in a different modality for students. \$300,000.00 Yes

-3.3 Secondary school- wide class size ratios Lower school-wide staffing ratios at our secondary sites allow for additional sections to support EL, FY, and SED students. \$2,808,000.00 Yes 3.4 AP textbooks In providing educational options, the district complies with the varied timelines associated with replacing AP materials for students. \$10,000.00 Yes 3.5 JROTC staff Funds are allocated for partial expenses associated with two staff members in the JROTC program which serves the low SES population with options for after school. \$235,000.00 Yes 3.6 High School Registrar (secretary) Positions located at comprehensive high schools to support families and students to work with low SES, foster youth, and EL students to ensure that correct courses are taken and students are ready for college and career. \$180,000.00 Yes 3.7 Transportation for College and Career Readiness Provide transportation for Low SES students to access CTE courses and field trips and WBL activities \$50,000.00 Yes 3.8 Programs: AVID, STEM, Honors, and GATE In providing program options, students will have access to educational support, course acceleration, and hands-on focus learning with real-world applications for students who learn in a different modality for students. \$300,000.00 Yes 3.9 College and Career Staffing Staffing specifically focused on college and career activities will create multiple opportunities for students to access activities to support college and career. \$156,000.00 Yes 3.10 Staffing to organize multiple opportunities for students to access activities to Provide an Early College program to provide diverse offerings to include all students in a college-going culture.
-This program is used to break deficit mindsets and understand that all of our unduplicated student needs are not remediation-based but to create scaffolds that help them achieve higher education goals.
-Books and supplies are provided. \$20,000.00 Yes support College and Career.
-3.11 Transportation for JROTC Provide transportation for low SES students to access JROTC activities to prepare for careers. \$40,000.00 Yes 3.12 CA Dashboard College and Career Indicator and JROTC enrollment.
+Action # Title Description Total Funds Contributing 3.9 College and Career Staffing Staffing specifically focused on college and career activities will create multiple opportunities for students to access activities to support college and career. \$156,000.00 Yes 3.10 3.10 Staffing to organize multiple opportunities for students to access activities to support College and Career.
+Provide an Early College program to provide diverse offerings to inclust at a college-going culture.
+This program is used to break definition mindsets and understand that all of our unduplicated student needs a remediation-based but to create scaffolds that help them achieve high education goals.
+Books and supplies are provided. \$20,000.00 Yes 3.11 Transportation for JROTC Provide transportation for low SES students to access JROTC activities to prepare for careers. \$40,000.00 Yes 3.12 .12 CA Dashboard College and Career Indicator and JROTC enrollment.
 Provided transportation for Low SES, EL, and Foster students to access the Early College program. \$5,000.00 Yes 3.13 Career Technical Education (CTE) MJUSD continues to provide a robust CTE program for low SES, EL, and foster students which includes materials and supplies to help fund the programs. \$125,000.00 Yes

-Goal # Description Type of Goal

-4 Build a system of specific support for our English Learner (EL) that is challenging, grade-appropriate tier I instruction and have equitable access to high quality, universally designed academic curriculum and instruction that integrates culturally sustaining pedagogy and linguistically Focus Goal
+Goal # Description Type of Goal 4 Build a system of specific support for our English Learner (EL) that is challenging, grade-appropriate Focus Goal tier I instruction and have equitable access to high quality, universally designed academic curriculum and instruction that integrates culturally sustaining pedagogy and linguistically responsive.

-responsive.
 (Strategic Plan Goal 1 & 2)